chaoscalm/Secured-Hardware-And-Software/README.md

 # Secure IT
+## Work in progess some error and mistake is here will be corrected with time
 In this tutorial i will explain how to push the security of your IT hardware/software to it's maximum.

 Now il will start with requirement, if you have done them this explainaition is totally useless :